LtSnakePlissken/Q/docs/layer0-governance.md

 Now let’s set new active root list.
 To do so one root node should propose new list and others should accept it.

-### Propose new root node list based on on-chain root list
-### Propose new root node list based on on-chain root list
+### Propose new Root Node List based on on-chain Root List

 Run: